- The easiest and fastest way in which you can remotely control another computer is by using TeamViewer.

 The easiest and fastest way in which you can remotely control another computer is by using TeamViewer.
-The software is quite handy for both personal and business purpose and can help you smartly manage different situations without wasting your time.
+The software is quite handy for both personal and business purposes and can help you smartly manage different situations without wasting your time.

 But, since it establishes the on-distance connection through the Internet, TeamViewer might be blocked by certain antivirus programs – in that respect, the security solutions might see the app as a possible security breach so it will block its access and functionality just as a precaution measure.